Information about Snowshoes and Winter Layering:

-*A video all about creating your own layering system in cold weather from the Catskill Center
+*A video all about creating a layering system in cold weather from the Catskill Center

--Some libraries in the Mid-Hudson Library System (must have a library card, call locations to confirm availability!)
+-Some libraries in the Mid-Hudson Library System (rent) – must have a library card, call locations to confirm availability!

-The Catskill Center offers some helpful winter hiking tips on their website, these are a few of those tips and tricks:
+The Catskill Center offers some helpful winter hiking tips, these are a few of those tips and tricks:

 –Be aware that solid food items and water bottles can freeze.
 Cut up those snickers bars ahead of time.
 Even cold cuts on a sandwich can freeze!
 Also consider purchasing an insulated water bottle, or an insulated drinking tube for a water reservoir so that water stays above 32 degrees F.